Judy Justice: Early projections of Amazon MGM's Judy Justice vs Paramount's Judge Judy reruns

 Acknowledging the residual and perhaps insurmountable ratings success of CBS-owned Judge Judy even in reruns in a discussion with The New York Post in October 2021, Sheindlin commented, “Viewers can still catch me at 4 o’clock with my old hair.
 And the last time I looked, Judge Judy was the number-one program in syndication in daytime television.
-If we can bring half of that 8 million viewer audience with us [to Judy Justice], that’s terrific."
+If we can bring half of that 8 million viewer audience with us [to Judy Justice], that's terrific."

 Viewership results by season

 Season one

 Judy Justice came in as the No. 1 original program on IMDb TV for its first season, with more than 25 million streaming hours viewed towards the end of that season.
-According to the New York Post, the first season generated more than 75 hours watched between both the US and the UK as a whole.
+According to the New York Post, the first season generated more than 75 million hours watched between both the US and the UK as a whole.
 On March 8, 2022, a month prior to its season 1 finale, it was announced that the program had been immediately renewed for season 2, following reports of high viewership.
-In an interview response to this news, Sheindlin stated, “I am over the moon and couldn’t be happier with the Judy Justice reception in streaming.
+In an interview response to this news, Sheindlin stated, “I am over the moon and couldn't be happier with the Judy Justice reception in streaming.
 Amazon has been a terrific partner, and I look forward to our continued collaboration.”
-Since Nielsen Media Research does not conduct ratings for steaming services (though this will soon be changing at least for Netflix, which will begin using Nielsen in 2023), viewership for Judy Justice season 1 was measured by hours watched and calculated by IMDb TV themselves.
+Since Nielsen Media Research does not conduct ratings for streaming services (though this will soon be changing at least for Netflix, which will begin using Nielsen in 2023), viewership for Judy Justice season 1 was measured by hours watched and calculated by IMDb TV themselves.

 Despite Judy Justice ratings success for its first season, it was revealed in April 2022 that it was vastly outperformed in viewership quantities by Judge Judy reruns, which still dominate daytime television.
 This finding was mathematically computed from Nielsen ratings' data released for Judge Judy versus IMDb TV's streaming-hours-watched data released for Judy Justice.
 Comparing the viewership for the two court shows was calculated by an external source and through intricate math formulas due to Nielsen's nonalignment with streaming.